nf-s/tas-convict-datavis-static/README.md

-# Tasmanian Convict Data Visualisations
+# Tasmanian Convict Data Visualisation

+This report was completed for a University Data Visualisation subject in 2017.

 A PDF version is available [here](final_report.pdf).